 My local Dollar Tree always has dress-up items like headbands and fairy wings.
 If yours doesn’t, you can easily make one with a plain headband and pipe cleaners.

-- Costume bee wings –$3.99 at Costume Super Center
+- Costume bee wings: $2.99 at Costume Super Center

 - Yellow shirt

-Tape horizontal black stripes onto a yellow shirt, add wings and antennae — and boom!
-Your kid is a bee.
+Tape horizontal black stripes onto a yellow shirt, add wings and antennae.
+Boom — your kid is a bee!

 This is one of the easiest DIY Halloween costumes.
 Browse your local Dollar Tree for rainbow items (HINT: check the party section).

-- Unicorn party hat or headband for a magical touch – $1.25 at Dollar Tree
+- Unicorn party hat or headband: $1.25 at Dollar Tree

 11. Ghost Costume: $3.48